Apply for Movement Grants Funding

 We are less likely to fund:

-- Projects in regions that already receive a large amount of funding relative to the number of animals farmed there, such as North America and Europe.
+- Projects in countries that already receive a large amount of funding relative to the number of animals farmed there

 We will not fund projects focused on: